How Tailwind Helped Me Work More Efficiently

 For the purpose of this blog post, I’m only focusing on Tailwind.

 Tailwind is an app officially recognized by Pinterest that schedules Pinterest and Instagram posts, provides analytics and other marketing tools.
 What is great about it is that you can schedule weeks of your blog pins in one sitting and then let the app automatically pin them for you at the times your audience is more engaged.
 It saves you from being a slave to your laptop, you can focus on creating content for your blog posts or go see a movie!

 Like the Pin button browser extension, when you use Tailwind you get a similar extension that allows you to schedule pins from anywhere.
 Tailwind generates a schedule for you according to when your audience is most engaged and will add those pins into those time slots.
 Over time Tailwind will suggest more time slots as you work with the program.

-Tailwind tracks followers, boards, repins, likes and comments making it easy to track your blogs performance on Pinterest and Instagram.
+Tailwind tracks followers, boards, repins, likes and comments which makes it easy to track the performance of your blog on Pinterest and Instagram.
 This makes it easy to focus on areas that are getting the most attention.
-For example, according to Tailwind my most popular boards are “Coffee Aestheic”, “Food” and “Fashion” based on the increase of follows for those boards over the last 7 days.
-With this information I know what my audience likes and could focus more attention in those areas.
+For example, according to Tailwind, my most popular boards are “Coffee Aesthetic”, “Food” and “Fashion” based on the increase of follows for those boards over the last 7 days.
+With this information, I know what my audience likes and could focus more attention on those areas.

 The app also informs you where your account could use some improvement, such as a missing board description or not enough pins.
 Because Pinterest is a search engine, adding these little details could increase your account engagement by making your boards and pins more easily searchable.